hteumeuleu/caniemail/_posts/2019-03-15-caniemail-a-proposal.md

 ---
-title:  "Can I Email: A Proposal"
+title:  "Can I email: a proposal"
 date: 2019-03-15
 ---